theosysbio/means/README.md

     python setup.py test
 ```

 No tests should fail if installation was successful.
+And one can proceed to the tutorial.

 Troubleshooting
 ===================